Best AI Laptop for Local LLMs: The Enterprise Specs Big Tech Hides

 How much RAM is needed for local AI?

 For basic 7B/8B models quantized to 4-bit, 16GB of system RAM is the absolute minimum.
-For larger 70B models, you need at least 64GB, ideally 128GB, of unified memory or VRAM to run efficiently without bottlenecking.
+For larger 70B models, you need at least 64GB, ideally 128GB, of unified memory or VRAM to run efficiently without bottlenecking your processing pipeline.

 Can a gaming laptop run a 70B model?